Exabyte-io/documentation/docs/workflows/creating-workflows.md

 # New Workflow Creation

-In order to create a new workflow for performing general materials science calculations on any desired sample, click on the "Create" icon <i class="zmdi zmdi-plus-circle-o zmdi-hc-border"></i> located at the top-right corner starting from the "Workflows" page listing the account-owned workflows collection (this page is directly accessible via the left-hand sidebar of the Exabyte platform).
+In order to create a new workflow for performing general materials science calculations on any desired sample, click on the `Create` icon <i class="zmdi zmdi-plus-circle-o zmdi-hc-border"></i> located at the top-right corner starting from the "Workflows" page listing the account-owned workflows collection (this page is directly accessible via the left-hand sidebar of the Exabyte platform).

 This will open the interface for creating a new workflow, which will henceforth be referred to as the "Workflow Designer".